vibhutisharma1/Flixster/README.md

 * [x] Customized font size, color, and design for aesthetics
 * [x] Changed background color to black and top bar to red to mimic movie impression
 * [x] Added play button overlay on both orientations for easier usage
+* [x] Included margins to seperate each movie for clarity

 ## Video Walkthrough